pwmt/zathura/doc/man/zathurarc.5.rst

 *highlight-color*
   Defines the color that is used for highlighting parts of the document (e.g.: show search results)

   * Value type: String
   * Default value: #9FBC00

+*highlight-fg*
+  Defines the color that is used for text when highlighting parts of the document (e.g.: number for links).

+  * Value type: String
+  * Default value: #9FBC00